gpluta/node-typescript-starter/README.md

-Super simple ts starter - for node apps - without bundling
+Super simple ts starter - for node apps

+(with optional bundling via Rollup)

 - Run `npm run watch` to start the watcher
 - Run `npm run build` to build your project from `./src` dir